lizawilliamson050/notes/README.md

 # 2023-12-08
 - Today's programming wisdom is to write code that is simple, readable, and maintainable.
 Avoid unnecessary complexity and strive for clarity in your logic and syntax.
 Remember that code is read far more often than it is written, so make it easy for others (and your future self) to understand.
 Always consider the long-term implications of your design decisions and choose consistency and coherence over cleverness and novelty.
 And finally, don't forget to test your code thoroughly and document it clearly to ensure its continued effectiveness and adaptability.

+# 2023-12-09
+- Today's programming wisdom is: "Premature optimization is the root of all evil." - Donald Knuth.

+This quote reminds us that optimizing code too early in the development process can lead to unnecessary complexity and potential bugs.
+It's better to write clear, understandable code first and optimize only when necessary, based on profiling and performance metrics.